-David Shlaes, Anti-infectives consulting, retired
+Moderator: David Shlaes, Anti-infectives consulting, retired

-Ian Friedland, Clinical consultant, Friedland Strategic Consulting, LLC
+- Ian Friedland, Clinical consultant, Friedland Strategic Consulting, LLC

-Sumathi Nambiar, Director, Division of Anti-Infective Products, Office of Antimicrobial Products, CDER, FDA
+- Sumathi Nambiar, Director, Division of Anti-Infective Products, Office of Antimicrobial Products, CDER, FDA

-Mair Powell, Senior Clinical Assessor, Licensing Division, Medicines and Healthcare products Regulatory Agency (UK)
+- Mair Powell, Senior Clinical Assessor, Licensing Division, Medicines and Healthcare products Regulatory Agency (UK)

 The overall goal of this series of webinars is to provide, for the non-clinical developer, an understanding of the risks of development for various kinds of antibacterial products.
 Our first webinar was devoted to more traditional approaches (Tiers A and B), best suited for more broad-spectrum products, where the risks are lower.
-In this webinar, we will discuss the development of products that target a single species of bacteria where the risks may be higher.
+In this webinar, we discussed the development of products that target a single species of bacteria where the risks may be higher.
 While development of therapies for infections caused by a single bacterial species that is identified relatively frequently at a given body site of infection (e.g. Staphylococcus aureus (or even MRSA) in acute bacterial skin and skin structure infections) makes for readily feasible trials, this is not the case for infrequently occurring infections such as those caused by P. aeruginosa or A. baumannii.
 Under these circumstances, a clinical development program can be very challenging.
-This webinar will give an overview of the practical challenges associated with developing a therapy for a low frequency event for which treatment must be initiated urgently.
+This webinar gives an overview of the practical challenges associated with developing a therapy for a low frequency event for which treatment must be initiated urgently.

 We hosted this live webinar including an interactive Q&A session on 11 September 11 2018.

 If you have questions or comments, please let us know: firstname.lastname@example.org.